 One of the most important aspects of the application is accompanying video, which must go for no more than 1minute and address one of the following areas - ”Motivation and Learning”, “Classroom Innovation,” or “Positive Change in My Community.”
 So without further a do, here is my video application which focuses on Innovation within the Physical Education Classroom.

 I’ve always been interested in sport and technology, ever since I received my first ever sports watch as a teenager making it possible to time my laps and splits during athletic training.
 However while my passion for physical activity has remained, technology sure has advanced in leaps and bounds.
-Its truly unbelievable and with every new device, we move closer and closer towards the quantitative self.
+Its truly unbelievable and with every new device, we move closer and closer towards the quantified self.

-My journey on this quantitative self journey began with a Polar Heart Rate monitor many years ago.
+My journey on this quantified self journey began with a Polar Heart Rate monitor many years ago.
 The ability to exercise, while simultaneously observing my heart rate was something that motivated me to improve my overall health in ways I never thought possible.
 These same motivational qualities are reflected in our students, who revel at the ability to identify their physiological response to a lesson.
 The theoretical concepts that can also be explored are fantastic opening up a myriad of laboratory activities to improve student understanding.

 Not too long after receiving my first iPod Nano, I found myself purchasing a Nike+ iPod sports kit which enabled me to track the distance and relative speed of my runs with a reasonable level of accuracy.
 However it wasn’t until the iPhone 3GS arrived that my obsession with tracking activity went to a whole different level.